 There are lots of kinds of fungus in this world and they can affect humans in different ways.
 Most are harmless, but some can make you sick or some can even kill you, and then there’s the very special kind of fungus that can take your brain to magical places.
 That can be fun, if you’re into that sort of thing, but for most people, fungus only causes irritating skin or nail infections that aren’t terribly fetching.
-These sorts of minor fungal infections of the skin aren’t usually a serious health concern, but they do raise questions as to the cleanliness of your person, since they look kinda gross.
+These sorts of minor fungal infections of the skin aren’t usually a serious health concern, but they do look kinda gross.
 Skin fungus might have a similar appearance to other skin conditions, which can make them more difficult to self-diagnose.
 Recurring infections can also alert your doctor to possible weakness in your immune system, which is definitely a good thing.

 Symptoms of Skin Fungi